sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-General.md

 <br>

-### Use PascalCase for naming components
+### Use PascalCase for naming components.

-Component names should be created by concatenating capitalized words.
+A component name is required to start with an uppercase character.
+Create component names by concatenating capitalized words:

 ```
 NavMenu.razor